centreon/centreon-documentation/versioned_docs/version-22.10/reporting/concepts.md

   ```
   This will import all Centreon BAM reporting tables.

-- If statistics are not up to date, follow this prodedure:
+- If statistics are not up to date, follow this procedure:

   1. You need first to execute the following command to rebuild statistics on the central server:
   ```shell